ppy/osu-wiki/wiki/Glossary/en.md

 ### Guest Difficulty

-Guest difficulty, or *GD*, refers to any difficulty made by a mapper for inclusion in another mapper's set.
-Guest difficulties usually have the mapper's username as the difficulty's name.
+Guest difficulty, or *GD*, refers to any difficulty made by a creator for inclusion in another creator's set.
+Guest difficulties usually have the creator's username as the difficulty's name.

 There are many reasons for guest difficulties to exist: